-Aggregation equation.
+Aggregation equation

-In the mathematical study of collective behaviour, an important class of models is given by the aggregation equation.
+In the mathematical study of collective behavior, an important class of models is given by the aggregation equation.
 In the presence of a non-smooth interaction potential, solutions of such systems may blow up in finite time.
-To overcome this difficulty, we have defined weak measure-valued solutions in the sense of duality and its equivalence with gradient flows and entropy solutions in one dimension [100].
-The extension to higher dimensions has been studied in [70].
-An interesting consequence of this approach is the possibility to use the traditional finite volume approach to design numerical schemes able to capture the good behaviour of such weak measure-valued solutions [93], [99].
+To overcome this difficulty, we have defined weak measure-valued solutions in the sense of duality and its equivalence with gradient flows and entropy solutions in one dimension [109].
+The extension to higher dimensions has been studied in [86].
+An interesting consequence of this approach is the possibility to use the traditional finite volume approach to design numerical schemes able to capture the good behavior of such weak measure-valued solutions [102], [108].